grafana/k6-operator/docs/crd-generated.md

         <td><b>file</b></td>
         <td>string</td>
         <td>
-          Name of the file to execute (.js or .tar), stored as a key in the ConfigMap.
+          Name of the file to execute (.js or .tar), stored as a key in the ConfigMap.<br/>
-Can include a path component (e.g., "subdir/script.js").<br/>
         </td>
         <td>false</td>
       </tr></tbody>